If you can not find the answer to your question about the Duke City Pedaler here, please contact us directly.

 Is there a way to share my tour photos with other pedalers?

-How fast does the DCP go?
+How fast does the Duke City Pedaler go?

-The Pedaler travels at approximately 7-10mph.
+It travels at approximately 7-10mph.

-No. The maximum amount of riders is 14 (ten pedaling and four comfortably resting on the back bench).
+On the Social Rides only there is a minimum of six people.
+The maximum amount of riders is 14 (ten pedaling and four comfortably resting on the back bench).
 There is a weight restriction of 325 lbs. per seat

 How soon should my group check in?